Darmo117/ImageDatabase/README.md

 - Modify/remove tags of added images
 - Associate types to tags

+*GIFs are not animated because I don't know how to do that.
+Any help would be really appreciated!*

 ## Installation
 Image Library is *not* available on PyPI.
 Might be some day… I dunno… When I take the time to look into it…